 She won the Louis Johnson New Writers Bursary in 1989 and in the same year co-founded Takahe with David Howard and was its fiction editor from 1989 to 1995.
 She was the recipient of the 2014 Landfall/Otago University Press/Seresin Writing Residency and the winner of the 2015 New Zealand Heritage Week Short Story Competition.
 She was short-listed for the 2016 Grimshaw-Sargeson Fellowship and was an honourable contender for the 2016 Bristol Prize.
-Her flash fiction won second place in the June 2016 Flash 500 competition and the September 2016 Zero Flash competition and has been published or is forthcoming in Jellyfish Review, Flash Frontier, The Linnet's Wings, Flashflood, The Story Shack, Fewer than 500, Fictive Dream, Headland, Zero Fiction, Olentangy Review, We are a Website, North and South, Spontaneity, The Baby Shoes Project, Spelk, The Incubator, Firefly and The Airgonaut.
-She has been nominated for The Best Small Fictions 2017 anthology.
+She was a finalist in the 2018 Mslexia Flash Fiction competition and second in the 2017 University of Sunderland Short Story Award.
+Her story, Favouretta Pratt (Fictive Dream) was nominated for the 2018 Pushcart Prize, The Scent of Lemons (Flash Frontier) for the 2017 Best Small Fictions and The Golden Balloon (Cloud Ink Press) for the 2018 Best Small Fictions.
+Her flash fiction won second place in the June 2016 Flash 500 competition and the September 2016 Zero Flash competition.

-She has worked as a teacher, editor, book reviewer, PhD examiner, literary judge, reviewer of academic papers and has been an invited speaker to conferences and literary festivals.
+She has worked as an editor, book reviewer, PhD examiner, literary judge, reviewer of academic papers and has been an invited speaker to conferences and literary festivals.

-She is a member of the International Advisory Board: Meniscus, Australasian Association of Writing Programmes.
+She is a member of the International Advisory Board and a guest editor for Meniscus Literary Journal (Australasian Association of Writing Programs).
 She was an Executive member of the Australasian Association of Writing Programmes, 2009 - 2012; Chairperson of the Canterbury Branch of New Zealand Society of Authors, 1993 - 1994; Executive Member of the National Council of NZSA 1987 - 1990.

-She lives in rural North Canterbury with her husband, alpacas, hens and dog and is currently working on a new novel and a collection of short stories.
+She lives in rural North Canterbury with her husband, alpacas, hens and dog.
+In 2019 her third novel, Ash is forthcoming from Makaro Press, NZ and her flash fiction collection Soul Etchings from Retreat West Books, UK.
+She is currently working on a collection of short stories.

 - Adult Fiction